 But security wasn’t my exclusive passion.
 I used it a lot and have always tried to make it a priority, but what I really liked was building infrastructure.
 I was lucky enough to get involved in projects that involved AWS and startups that focused on automation tools.

-And now I’m here, in sunny Charleston.
+And now I’m here, in the greater Charleston area.
 I love to build and automate infrastructure.
 Currently I am a huge fan of Ansible, Amazon AWS, Google Cloud and Kubernetes.
-The new development of blockchain has amazing implications, and I look forward to bringing those same principles I’ve learned to bring this new technology to the entire world.
+I work with GitHub, Terraform, and Ansible as my core toolset of choice.
+ZSH + Vim is where I spend most of my IDE time.
 I’m hoping to use this page to document what tools I’ve worked with and any interesting tidbits I find and as a reference for myself.

 My reason for creating this site is simple: to document and publish any cool ideas of what I build or discover.
 At the very least it will be a good resource for myself.
 If others find it interesting, all the more awesome.
 Cheers.